Woman shackled by police while in labor settles with New York City - KTVZ

 “That was not my birth plan.
 I felt like a failure to my unborn because that wasn’t something that was planned for neither of us,” she told CNN.
 “I just didn’t feel like myself anymore after that.
 I feel like my memory got taken away.
 And still I’m in pain.”

 The woman was arrested early on December 17, 2018, at her home for a misdemeanor assault that allegedly happened the week before, according to the lawsuit.
 Her attorneys told CNN she did not, at any time, resist arrest or present a flight risk.
-The charge was later dismissed, according to her attorneys Anne Oredeko, supervising attorney of the racial justice unit at The Legal Aid Society, and Katherine Rosenfeld.
+The charge was later dismissed, according to her attorneys Anne Oredeko, supervising attorney of the racial justice unit at The Legal Aid Society, and Katherine Rosenfeld, a partner at Emery Celli Brinckerhoff Abady Ward & Maazel.

 “The first breath that this baby had on this earth was one born out of violence.
 That was violence, what the NYPD did to her,” Oredeko told CNN.
 “This lawsuit was meant as a way to give her some type of solace, but there’s no repairing that — money will never repair that.
 And she cannot get that moment back.”